Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 7 - Integrating with Cloud API.md

 ```

 ### Test the application
 Run the app.
-Upload some images and check the caterogy
+Upload some images and check the caterogy of the image in the log.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjcwNTQwMTYsLTIwMzczMzQ1MjcsNz
+eyJoaXN0b3J5IjpbMjAzMjc1MDQxMSwtMjAzNzMzNDUyNyw3Mz
-MwOTk4MTE2XX0=
+A5OTgxMTZdfQ==
 -->